mwkpe/pichi/README.md

 Status
 ---
-Basically does what it says on the tin ... but it's just a personal RPI project and may or may not work, kill your cat, or rend the fabric of the space time continuum.
+Basically does what it says on the tin ... but it's just a personal RPi project and may or may not work, kill your cat, or rend the fabric of the space time continuum.

 Requirements
 ---